Kroll Associates, Inc.

-Jennifer Rothstein is a Director with Kroll’s Cyber Security and Investigations practice, based in the New York office.
+Jennifer Rothstein is a Senior Director with Kroll’s Cyber Security and Investigations practice, based in the New York office.
 Jennifer develops and broadens the strategic partnerships established with insurance companies, brokers, and law firms that specialize in cyber liability insurance.
 She leads cross-functional activity to facilitate new business opportunities and targeted innovative product development as it relates to cyber liability and cyber resiliency, both in the private and public sector.
 She joined Kroll after a distinguished career in professional liability program management, ediscovery product development, and intellectual property ownership rights management.

 Previously, Jennifer directed the development and growth of professional lines programs for business segments including lawyers, broker dealers, accountants, real estate agents, and architects and engineers.
 She also was co-creator of the insurance market’s first ediscovery services endorsement for over 10 lines of business for a major international carrier.
 She co-developed an exclusive patent liability defense program with a national broker for the tech sector’s top industry leaders.

 Jennifer has spoken in numerous forums on the topics of underwriting cyber risks and creating a culture of cyber resiliency and has been an instructor at the CLM Litigation Management Institute at Columbia University.
 She is an active board member with the New York Metro InfraGard chapter, where she raises awareness of the importance of cyber insurance as another remedy to protect against cyber attacks.

 Jennifer began her career in the insurance industry at AIG.
 In that role, she facilitated the underwriting of electronic and intangible risks into corporate insurance policies.
 Her role also included the enforcement of the Litigation Management Guidelines and the review and approval of panel counsel invoices.